Index

 3-3.
 Accommodation

-Dormitory 1, 2 and 3 or Kyosokan (Ito Harmony House) at Ito Campus are available for those participating in the JLCC while they are enrolled.
-The room is fully equipped with a private bath and toilet, a desk, a bookshelf, a bed, a wardrobe, a refrigerator and an air conditioner.
+Dormitories 1, 2, and 3, as well as Kyosokan (Ito Harmony House) on the Ito Campus, are available for students participating in the JLCC during their period of enrollment.
+Each room is fully furnished and equipped with a private bathroom and toilet, a desk, bookshelf, bed, wardrobe, refrigerator, and air conditioner.

 Residence Facilities’ Addresses and Contact Information